jbaker8935/switcheroo/design.md

   lock in the winning-path highlight until the next reset, update the session scoreboard bitmap, and transition overlays as needed.

+## Video Subsystem

+- The `video_init` routine in `platform/video.c` configures a double-buffered
+  320x240 bitmap pipeline.
+Bitmap page 0 is enabled as the primary front buffer while page 1 is allocated as an optional back buffer that remains hidden until the renderer is ready to swap.
+- Initialization resets the VICKY palette tables via `graphicsReset`, clears all bitmap pages, and hides every sprite using `spriteReset` to guarantee a deterministic starting state.
+- A curated CLUT is programmed through `video_apply_palette`, providing baseline colors for the board light/dark squares, UI panel, highlights, and typography.
+These entries live in CLUT 0 slots 0-7 for easy reuse across bitmaps and sprites.
+- Asset ingestion is staged through `video_load_assets`, which currently acts as a stub while artwork generation is pending; the function signature is in place so future asset packs can be supplied without refactoring the system bootstrap.

 ## Game State Model

 ### Core Structures